Architectural Science - BArchSc (Hons)

 The entirety of your portfolio should be submitted as one .pdf file.
 Please ensure you upload your portfolio contents correctly and completely, as multiple submissions will not be considered.

-Please take photos of your three-dimensional object (from at least 3 different angles) and include this additional project in your portfolio, clearly labeled HOME EXERCISE.
+Please take photos of the home exercise (your three-dimensional object) from at least three different angles and include this additional project in your portfolio, clearly labeled HOME EXERCISE.
 The short statement should be an additional page at the end of these images.
 You may use several pages to show your images.
 The home exercise/photos and written statement do not count as part of the 12 to 14 projects in your portfolio.

 Please do NOT include your name within your portfolio, on the cover or on any individual component.
 Do not submit a resume/CV.
 Please submit only the required portfolio pieces.
 You must include your TMU Student Number in the portfolio.